Tax Treatment of Dividends

 : Common share and preferred share distributions paid to U.S. shareholders should be treated as fully taxable.

-This reporting complies in aggregate with the new U.S. tax reporting under Section 6045B of the Internal Revenue Code and is based on information available to date.
+This reporting complies in aggregate with U.S. tax reporting under Section 6045B of the Internal Revenue Code and is based on information available to date.

 Withholding Tax on Dividends: